royfrancis/shiny-planner/README.md

 ![](preview.png)

 This app requires the following R packages: `ggplot2, shiny, colourpicker`.
 Run app using `runApp("app.R")`.
+Click [here](https://roymf.shinyapps.io/calendar_planner/) to see a demo of this app.
+This link may not always be active.

 The app has been tested on: